 Puppies must be at least eight weeks old and have been weaned for at least five days for air travel, according to the U.S. Department of Transportation.
 If it’s a small breed dog, there may be weight and age minimums, too.

-The puppy must be healthy enough to travel, so a visit to the veterinarian is important.
-Some airlines require a veterinary health certificate that is issued within a specific number of days of travel.
+A puppy must be healthy enough to travel, so a visit to the veterinarian is essential.
+Some airlines require a veterinary health certificate to be issued within a specific number of days before travel.

-Deworming should be completed at least three days before the puppy is scheduled to fly.
-Puppies can’t be accepted for travel if they have any signs of recent surgeries, so make sure they’re completely healed from any procedures.
+Puppy deworming should be completed at least three days before the puppy is scheduled to fly.
+Puppies can’t be accepted for travel if they have any signs of recent surgeries, so make sure they’re completely healed from any procedures they may have had.